SkillsUnion/tamkeen-cloud/3.5-cicd-for-serverless/0-exercise-sam-githubaction.md

 By completing this activity, you have:
 - Initialized and pushed a serverless application to GitHub
 - Created a secure GitHub Actions workflow to automate deployment using AWS SAM
-- Successfully deployed a Lambda function using CI/CD
+- Successfully deployed a Lambda function using CICD

 This setup can be extended with stages for testing, linting, and security scanning.